hpheidinger/Watcher-V1-1.4/README.md

 # ./Prep
 ```

-The Prep routine will then automatically integrate Watcher with your particular Linux server system.
+The Prep routine will analyse the target system, and then **automatically integrates** Watcher with your particular Linux server system.
+No dependencies with RPM, APT, or other package managers ...

-Edit '**common.conf**' before you activate Watcher for automated startup.
+After unpacking, edit '**common.conf**' before you activate Watcher for automated startup.
 In particular, this must be changed for self-lockout prevention and notification:

 ```text